"You don't have to give up the foods you love"

 Recently, Sarah was on the phone when a member asked for her name.
 “Are you the Sarah from Sarah’s Recipes?
 I’m about to make your banana muffin!” she exclaimed.
 "That’s always happening and it’s totally unexpected.
 I just wanted to help my group access my recipes and to use my home economics background to make sure even those who aren’t confident cooks can follow them.”

-Sarah's recipe for success
+Sarah's recipe for weight loss success

 “I eat fresh, in-season ingredients that are less expensive.
 Flavour is hugely important.
 If a dish is boring, no-one wants to eat it.
 I always have good SmartPoints snacks on hand to stop me reaching for chips or chocolate.
 When planning meals, I start with protein and build around that.
 There are always staples such as turkey mince, steak, chicken breast and seafood in the freezer.”

 “It’s important to focus on me, to be kind to myself and to know it’s okay to have a bad week.
 I understand why and what to do about it.
 One bad week doesn’t make a bad year.
 It’s like the saying: ‘If you have one flat tyre, you don’t slash the other three’.
-At Weight Watchers, we know how emotions influence weight loss.”
+At WW, we know how emotions influence weight loss.”